 Update 6: Self-publish a book in 14 countries for under 10 bucks...

 Update 7: Amazon's American site can be translated into Spanish (Amazon.com/?language=es_US) and back into English (Amazon.com/?language=en_US).
 Amazon's Canadian site can be translated into French (Amazon.ca/?language=fr_CA) and back into English (Amazon.ca/?language=en_CA).
 Amazon's Japanese site can be translated into English (Amazon.co.jp/?language=en_US) or Chinese (Amazon.co.jp/?language=zh_CN) and back into Japanese (Amazon.co.jp/?language=ja_JP).
-Amazon's German site can be translated into English (Amazon.de/?language=en_GB) or Dutch (Amazon.de/?language=nl_NL) or Polish (Amazon.pl) or Turkish (Amazon.com.tr) or Czech (Amazon.de/?language=cs_CZ) and back into German (Amazon.de/?language=de_DE).
+Amazon's Chinese site can be translated into English (Amazon.cn/?language=en_CN) and back into Chinese (Amazon.cn/?language=zh_CN).
+Amazon's Saudi site can be translated into English (Amazon.sa/?language=en_AE) and back into Arabic (Amazon.sa/?language=ar_AE).
+Amazon's Emirates site can be translated into Arabic (Amazon.ae/?language=ar_AE) and back into English (Amazon.ae/?language=en_AE).
+Amazon's Indian site can be translated into Hindi (Amazon.in/?language=hi_IN) and back into English (Amazon.in/?language=en_IN).
+Amazon's German site can be translated into English (Amazon.de/?language=en_GB) or Dutch (Amazon.de/?language=nl_NL) or Polish (Amazon.pl) or Czech (Amazon.cz) or Turkish (Amazon.de/?language=tr_TR) and back into German (Amazon.de/?language=de_DE).

 An Imaginary Conversation About A Thieving Soda Machine.